Shock Treatment: Charts

+To obtain the American sound required for the DTV audience in several of the musical numbers, about 50 American soldiers were brought in to record the choruses in question.
+According to Hartley, the servicemen were unsure of the subject matter of the lyrics and how they would be used in the film.

 Production

 Development

-Following the unexpected and overwhelming success of The Rocky Horror Picture Show on the midnight circuit, Richard O'Brien approached producer Michael White with the idea of making a sequel.
-In 1978, he began work on a script titled Rocky Horror Shows His Heels, which found Frank and Rocky resurrected, Brad and Dr. Scott turned gay, and Janet on the verge of giving birth to Frank's baby.
+Following the unexpected and overwhelming success of The Rocky Horror Picture Show on the midnight circuit, Richard O'Brien approached producer Michael White with the idea of filming a sequel.
+In 1978, he began work on a script titled Rocky Horror Shows His Heels, which found Frank and Rocky resurrected, Brad and Dr. Scott now lovers, and Janet pregnant with Frank's baby.
 Director Jim Sharman was resistant to revisit the material and Tim Curry had no desire to reprise the role of Frank, but O'Brien had put some work into the songs, so he decided to retain them and simply revise the story.

 The new script was titled The Brad and Janet Show.
 This version is closer to what ultimately became Shock Treatment and was planned to be produced, but the filmmakers were plagued with a variety of problems.
-Dr. Scott had been included in the script, but Jonathan Adams was not interested in reprising his role.
+Dr. Scott had also been included in the script, but Jonathan Adams was busy performing in Tom Lehrer’s musical revue Tom Foolery and was not allowed to take time off of his contract to reprise his role.
 The filmmakers intended to shoot on location in Denton, Texas, but production screeched to a halt in 1980 when the Screen Actors Guild went on strike.

 With only a small window when cast and crew were available, the filmmakers had to get creative.
-Television had been a heavy motif in the script, so production designer Brian Thomson came up with the notion to rework the story and set it in a giant TV studio, utilizing a film studio in England, which shaved $1 million from the budget and gave them the luxury of working in a controlled environment.
+Television had been a heavy motif in the script, so production designer Brian Thomson came up with the notion to rework the story and set it in a giant TV studio, using a film studio in England, which shaved $1 million from the budget and gave them the luxury of working in a controlled environment.
 The script endured a final draft in which all of the locations were changed to television shows, and the role of Dr. Scott morphed into game show host Bert Schnick.
 "I was frightened the strike was going to finish too soon and we'd have to go back to our original conception," commented O'Brien.